subshell/helm-charts/charts/sophora-server/README.md

 **Note**: For cluster servers we still recommend a separate postgres deployment, like Google Cloud SQL.

 ## Notable Changes

+## 2.5.2
+This version changes the paths for the gRPC-controller from the technology-driven name sophora.grpc to the product driven name sophora.srpc.
+This only affects server in version 6 or newer.

 ## 2.5.1
 This version updates the pre-stop hook to version 2.1.0 which is required when using Sophora 6.
 It is still compatible with previous versions of Sophora.